Hi, I'm Evan.

 From 2018 to 2022, I served as the Secondary STEM Coordinator at Saigon South International School (SSIS) in Ho Chi Minh City, Vietnam.
-In this role, I taught courses in App Development, Advanced Automation, Robotics and Engineering Technology.
-From 2016 - 2018 at SSIS, I taught the following in the mathematics department: IB Mathematics SL, AP Calculus AB, Precalculus, and Algebra 2.
+In this role, I taught courses in App Development, Advanced Automation, Robotics, and Engineering Technology.
+From 2016 to 2018, I taught mathematics courses including IB Mathematics SL, AP Calculus AB, Precalculus, and Algebra 2.

 During my time there, I coordinated the VEX robotics program, the first in Vietnam.
 We were invited to attend the VEX World Championship in 2018 and 2019 to represent Vietnam.

 From 2010 to 2016, I taught at the Hangzhou International School in Hangzhou, China.
-My courses there included IB Mathematics SL & HL, IB Physics SL & HL, 9th grade math, robotics, and Web Design & Programming.
+My courses included IB Mathematics SL & HL, IB Physics SL & HL, 9th-grade math, robotics, and Web Design & Programming.
 Our school participated in both the FIRST Tech Challenge program and the FIRST LEGO League programs.

-I taught biology at the KIPP NYC College Prep High school during the 2009-2010 school year.
-From 2003 to 2009 I taught Integrated Algebra, Math A, an engineering elective, and AP Physics B at Herbert H. Lehman High School, a public high school serving 4,000 students in the Bronx, NY.
+Earlier, I taught biology at the KIPP NYC College Prep High School during the 2009-2010 school year.
+From 2003 to 2009, I taught Integrated Algebra, Math A, an engineering elective, and AP Physics B at Herbert H. Lehman High School, a public high school serving 4,000 students in the Bronx, NY.

 I attended a Montessori school from kindergarten through the sixth grade.
 I picked what I worked on, and when I worked on it, and in doing so, developed an appreciation for learning independently.
 When I moved to a more traditional program for middle and high school, I came to understand the difference between knowledge and critical thinking in a challenging set of courses that included AP mathematics and physics.
 Though memorization was part of my learning process there (and had not been at Montessori), the primary goal remained far beyond this: to learn to think, solve problems, and see every mistake as an opportunity for growth.
 I majored in Mechanical Engineering at Tufts University before beginning my teaching career as a New York City Teaching Fellow.
 Both of these programs demanded I devote significant time to tinkering, creating, and learning through iteration.
 From walking into my first classroom in the East Bronx at the age of twenty-two to giving advice to the graduating seniors of the class of 2015, I have enjoyed reinventing myself each year and sharing my enthusiasm for learning with a new group of students.